Chase the Sun (song): Usage

 The song was used by CBBC in early 2001 for its continuity links.

 The song is also used by Sky Sports for their coverage of darts in the UK.
 The song is played in the auditorium during the advert breaks of Sky-owned tournaments and it has developed a cult following amongst darts fans, who tend to rave and chant during the breaks.

+The Colorado Avalanche of the National Hockey League uses the song as a goal song when scoring at home.